Quantum marginal problem and incompatibility: From states to channels: entropic criteria

-Von Neumann entropy is known to satisfy certain linear inequalities, sometimes called axioms of entropy~\cite{Araki1970,lieb1973proof}.
-Most notable ones are strong subadditivity (SSA)~\cite{lieb1973proof} and weak monotonicity (WM) (Eq.~(3.2) of Ref.~\cite{Araki1970}).
+Von Neumann entropy is known to satisfy certain linear inequalities, namely, strong subadditivity~\cite{lieb1973proof} and weak monotonicity (Eq.~(3.2) of Ref.~\cite{Araki1970}).
 The latter can be directly applied to our problem.
 It takes the following form for two channels $\Phi_{A\to B_1}$ and $\Phi_{A\to B_2}$

-Although, the above entropic constraints provide only necessary conditions for compatibility, they are applicable to channels of arbitrary dimension.
-In Fig.~\ref{fig:depol} we show the boundaries of the areas of compatibility of two depolarizing channels $\Phi_{A\to B_1}$ and $\Phi_{A\to B_2}$ defined below.
+The above criteria are applicable to channels of arbitrary dimension and are experimentally testable e.g. by means of process tomography~\cite{altepeter2003ancilla}.
+In Fig.~\ref{fig:depol} we show the boundaries of the areas of compatibility of two depolarizing channels $\Phi_{A\to B_1}$ and $\Phi_{A\to B_2}$ defined as

-with $W(q,p)\ket{j}=e^{i\frac{\pi}{d}(q+2j)p}\ket{j+q}$, for $q,\,p,\,r,\,s\in\Z_d$.
-For dimensions $d=2$ and $d=16$ we compare the constraints from the entropic inequality~\eqref{eq:entr_1} with analytical results of Ref.~\cite{Haapasalo2019a}, which are also given in Eq.~\eqref{ineq:munu}~\cite{NoteEntr}.
-The entropic constraint in Eq.~\ref{eq:entr_1} in not the only one that can be translated.
-For more constraints and their derivation please see Appendix~\ref{appC}.
+with $W(q,p)\ket{j}=e^{i\frac{\pi}{d}(q+2j)p}\ket{j+q}$, for $q,\,p,\,r,\,s\in\Z_d$ for dimensions $d=2$ and $d=16$ and compare those with analytical results of Ref.~\cite{Haapasalo2019a} (also given in Eq.~\eqref{ineq:munu}).
+We note that the entropic criterion in Eq.~(\ref{eq:entr_1}) is not the only one that can be translated and that the criteria may depend on the choice of Choi isomorphism (see Appendix~D).

-As already stated, the case of symmetric extendibility is a noteworthy example of the marginal problem.
-The symmetric extension problem involving a bipartite qubit state has been fully resolved in Ref.~\cite{Chen_et_al_2018} and this result readily characterizes self-compatibility and, hence, the antidegradability of any qubit-to-qubit channel.
-See the straight-forward translation in the Appendix~\ref{appB}.
-A very similar analysis to characterize the antidegradable qubit-to-qubit channels has been carried out in Ref.~\cite{PaChen2017}.
-It is clear that the aforementioned entropic constraints can also be applied to the problem of symmetric extendibility.
-More details are given in the Appendix~\ref{appC}.
+It is clear that the aforementioned entropic constraints can also be applied to the problem of symmetric extendibility (see Appendix~D).
+Moreover, the symmetric extendibility of a bipartite qubit state has been fully resolved in Ref.~\cite{Chen_et_al_2018} and this result readily characterizes self-compatibility and, hence, the antidegradability of any qubit-to-qubit channel.
+See the straight-forward translation in Appendix~E. A very similar analysis to characterize the antidegradable qubit-to-qubit channels has been carried out in~\cite{PaChen2017}.